- 1. Cut your income tax bill

 Super provides a simple way to reduce the amount of income tax you pay each year.

 By setting up a salary sacrifice arrangement with your employer, you can swap the income tax rate you would normally pay on your earnings with the lower 15% super contributions tax rate.
-For more information, see SuperGuide article Salary sacrifice and super: A guide for employees and employers and Employees can now make tax-deductible super contributions.
+For more information, see SuperGuide article Salary sacrifice and super: How does it work? and Guide to tax-deductible superannuation contributions.

 Note: Since 1 July 2017, most people aged under 75 can claim a tax deduction for voluntary personal contributions to their super fund, subject to the annual concessional (before-tax) contributions cap.
 Prior to this date, only self-employed people and those earning less than 10% of their income from salary and wages could claim this tax deduction.
 Under the new rules, most people under 75 years of age (this includes those aged 65 to 74 who meet the work test) can claim the tax deduction.
-For more information, see SuperGuide articles Employees can now make tax deductible super contributions (since July 2017) and Who can now make tax-deductible super contributions?
+For more information, see SuperGuide article Guide to tax-deductible superannuation contributions.

 2. Avoid an insurance medical

 Most large super funds automatically offer new members set levels of death and total & permanent disability (TPD) co-contribution insurance cover without needing to undergo a medical examination.
 This automatic cover can be great for people aged 60 or over, who may not be able to obtain cost-effective cover outside of super due to age, or ill health.
 This cover can also benefit individuals who face insurance cover exclusions due to pre-existing medical conditions (for example, heart problems or diabetes).
-For more information, see SuperGuide article Life insurance and super: 10 facts you should know.
+For more information, see SuperGuide article Life insurance through super: A definitive guide.

 You can also check out benefits 5 and 9 later in the article, which explain other often-overlooked insurance benefits you can enjoy with your super benefit.